Chapter 1:

 “What d-do you want?” the quaking pig could barely muster a whimper.

 “Dramien?”
 Lucius cried.
 “Dramien, you have to believe me.
 I had no choice!
-I had no –”
+I blessed your wedding, remember?
+I would never –”

 Two resounding slaps cut off his pleading.

-“Papa slaughtered pigs that made less noise,” mused the woman, massaging her hand.
+“Papa slaughtered pigs that made less noise,” mocked the woman, massaging her hand.
 “I wonder if he’ll leave behind a bigger mess too.”

 “Naya,” Dramien extended the last syllable in warning.
 “Should a hunter be playing with her food?”